North Hollywood Medical Center: Filming location of Scrubs

 The building was the filming location of the NBC/ABC sitcom Scrubs for the first eight seasons (2001 through 2009) of the show, where it was called Sacred Heart Hospital.

 The building required extensive reconstruction before it could be used as the Scrubs location.
 The reconstruction included production offices and dressing rooms on the third floor.

 The series' lead actor, Zach Braff, commented on DVD audio commentary that the hospital still received patients in the lobby asking for medical advice, believing the hospital was still running due to the ambulances parked as props outside.
 On another DVD commentary, Sarah Chalke recalled having a man and his wife show up looking for medical help.
 She remembered that the man's arm was bloody and there was nothing anybody could do except direct the couple to a real hospital.

 Season 9 was set in a new medical school facility, for which a stage set at Culver Studios was used.
 In the show, Sacred Heart Hospital was said to have been torn down and re-built on the "Winston University" campus.

+The 2026 revival of Scrubs recreated the premises faithfully, this time in a warehouse in Vancouver.